csnguyen-gmail/flutter_animation_control/README.md

       ),
 //...
 ```
-We can het child state from GlobalKey
+We can get child state from GlobalKey

 **Child**
 ```dart